nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- a **host** is an application that includes the initial chunks of our code, the ones that will be used to bootstrap our container – as part of module federation, those are just referenced to a remote, which allows for smaller bundle sizes and shorter initial load times;
+-- a **host** is an application that includes the initial chunks of our code, the ones that will be used to bootstrap our container; the concept of module federation assumes that some components that container will render are just being referenced to a remote and not the initial bundle, which allows for smaller bundle sizes and shorter initial load times;

 -- a **remote** is a module that is being consumed by the host, and it can be either shared components or common dependencies to be used by different hosts;

--- a **bidirectional host** can be either a host or a remote (or both), consuming other applications or providing some code to other hosts.
+-- a **bidirectional host** is both a host and a remote, consuming other remotes and providing some code to other hosts.
 </div>

 ---